 Since its foundation in 2001, Friends of the Hernández (FOH) has strengthened the Hernández school’s status as an integral “piece” of the Egleston Square puzzle.
 Founded by a group of dedicated parents, FOH has grown from organizing school yard clean-ups to supporting an after school program for 150+ students.

-The mission of the Friends of the Hernández (FOH) is to support and advocate for the Rafael Hernández K-8 Dual Language Immersion School and the surrounding community.
-In collaboration with school staff, families and partners, the organization contributes to the cultural fabric of our neighborhood and increases access to high-quality after school programming as well as the arts and dual-language education
+The Friends of the Hernández (FOH) supports and advocates for the Rafael Hernández K-8 Dual Language School and the surrounding community.
+In collaboration with school staff, families and partners, FOH promotes quality dual language education, provides enriching After School programming, and increases access to the arts.
+We undertake these efforts motivated by our vision for a socially just and equitable education for our children and all children in Boston.

 Rafael Hernández Principal: Carolina Brito